Troyanovsky/vibe-coding-guide/en/Lesson_2_Tools.md

 Google also released their version of CLI tool, called [Gemini Cli](https://github.com/google-gemini/gemini-cli).
 The tool itself is open-sourced on GitHub and uses Gemini 2.5 Pro as the underlying model.
 What is good about it is that they offer generous free usage, 60 requests per minute and 1000 per day.
 But it's less polished compared to Claude Code at the moment.

+OpenAI recently also released their own CLI tool Codex.
+They even released a fine-tuned version of GPT5 specifically for coding.
+For many people, they claim to have better experience than Claude Code now.

 Aider takes a similar approach but supports multiple AI models from other providers.
 They even have [a leaderboard](https://aider.chat/docs/leaderboards/) to compare different models for coding.

+Many other model providers are also developing their own CLI tools, like Qwen's Qwen Code.
+And they often have generous free tier for you to try them out.

 The beauty of CLI tools is that they work with your existing workflow.
 You don't need to learn a new interface -- just chat with AI right in your terminal.